Essential oils have gained popularity over the past few years, with many people finding benefits to their emotional wellbeing.

 Autumn is the perfect time to prepare for the cooler months ahead, so we talk with Bronwyn Lowe, medical herbalist and store owner, about essential oils and how they help with healthy living.

 “When people think of essential oils and aromatherapy, they instantly think of destressing and calming,” says Bronwyn.
-“Essential oils have gained popularity over the past few years, and many people are finding benefits to their emotional wellbeing by using essential oils externally.”
+“Essential oils have gained popularity over the past few years, and many people are finding benefits to their emotional well being by using essential oils externally.”

-The ancient art form of aromatherapy has been used by all the great civilisations of the world, including the Greek, Roman, Egyptian, Chinese and Indian.
+The ancient art form of aromatherapy has been used by all the great civilizations of the world, including the Greek, Roman, Egyptian, Chinese and Indian.
 Hippocrates, the ‘Father of Medicine’ (460BC), recommended aromatic baths and scented massage to enhance and prolong life.